jtod/Hydra/README.md

 cabal haddock
 ~~~~

-5. Add the following to your .bashrc configuration file (but replace
+5. Add the following to your .bashrc configuration file, but replace
-   /path/to/Hydra to the path where you actually put it).  *(Why do
+   /path/to/Hydra to the path where you actually put it.
+These
-   you have to do this?
-Unfortunately, the latest version of cabal
-   just compiles the code but doesn't make it visible to ghc, so it's
-   difficult to use the compiled code.
-But you can run circuits
-   directly using the Hydra source files, as shown below.)*
+   definitions enable ghc to find the Hydra source.

 ~~~~
 export HYDRA=/path/to/Hydra
 alias hydra="ghc -i${HYDRA}/src -e main"
-alias hydrai="ghci -i${Hydra}/src"
+alias hydrai="ghci -i${HYDRA}/src"
 ~~~~

 6. Test that it's working.
 In your shell, go to Hydra/examples/adder